jiwonhaha/jiwonhaha/README.md

 ---

 ## 🚀 About Me
-I'm a researcher and developer focused on **3D computer vision and graphics** — Gaussian Splatting, neural rendering, and pose estimation.
+I'm a Engineer and developer focused on **3D computer vision and graphics** — Gaussian Splatting, neural rendering, and pose estimation.
 I enjoy turning cutting-edge research into working systems and writing about the papers that shape the field.

 - 🎓 **MSc Machine Learning**, University College London (UCL) — *Distinction*
 - 🎓 **BSc Computer Science**, University of Birmingham — *First-Class Honours*